Louisiana

 What Triggers a Breach Notification

-A notification is required when there is a breach of the security of a system containing personal information.
-The law defines a breach as the compromise of the security, confidentiality, or integrity of computerized data that results in, or there is a reasonable basis to conclude has resulted in, the unauthorized acquisition of and access to personal information.
+A notification is required when a breach of security compromises the confidentiality or integrity of computerized data and results in, or gives a reasonable basis to conclude it resulted in, the unauthorized acquisition of and access to personal information.

-Good faith acquisition of personal information by an employee or agent of the business for a legitimate business purpose does not count as a breach, as long as the information is not used for an unauthorized purpose or subject to further unauthorized disclosure.
+Good faith acquisition by an employee or agent for a legitimate business purpose does not count as a breach, as long as the information is not used for an unauthorized purpose or subject to further unauthorized disclosure.

 Notification Requirements and Timeline